Delcos/Hentai-Diffusion/README.md

 Hentai Diffusion has been made to focus not only on hentai, but better hands and better obscure poses.

+Dispite the name there is no adult content on this page.

 # Better Animation: